 Dr. Chris Bearman

 Chris Bearman’s research involves conducting industry-focused studies in laboratory and field settings with the aim of creating results that have both a strong theoretical underpinning and a robust application to industry.
-This involves working closely with industry partners and government organizations around the world.
+This involves working closely with industry partners and government organisations around the world.
 Chris also supervises a number of PhD, Masters & Honours students in the Safety Science and Human Factors areas.

 Dr. Michael Eburn